Internal Affairs Division (IA)

 Yes.
 You will be notified via written correspondence from the Office of the Sheriff that the Sheriff’s Office has received your letter.

-The primary function of the Internal Affairs Section is to investigate complaints made against both deputies and civilian members of the Saline County Sheriff’s Office.
-To ensure public trust and to maintain the integrity of the Saline County Sheriff’s Office, the Internal Affairs Section conducts immediate, thorough, objective and unbiased investigations of official misconduct.
+The primary function of the Internal Affairs Division is to investigate complaints made against both deputies and civilian members of the Saline County Sheriff’s Office.
+To ensure public trust and to maintain the integrity of the Saline County Sheriff’s Office, the Internal Affairs Division conducts immediate, thorough, objective and unbiased investigations of official misconduct.
 This procedure also allows us to ensure that various policy protocols are in the best interest of public service.

-What does IAS do with the complaint?
+What does IA do with the complaint?

-Will I be contacted by IAS?
+Will I be contacted by IA?

 How are cases reviewed for completeness?